Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 summary: A step-by-step guide to building an NServiceBus saga to handle a common business case of taking action once multiple messages have been successfully received.
 ---

-When you build a system with asynchronous messages, you divide up each process into discrete message handlers that are executed when an incoming message arrives.
-Your system naturally becomes more reliable because each of these message handlers can be retried until they're successful, and it also becomes easier to understand because each of those message handlers handles just that one specific task, so there's less code to keep in your head at any one time.
+When you build a system with asynchronous messages, you divide each process into discrete message handlers that are executed when an incoming message arrives.
+Your system naturally becomes more reliable because each of these message handlers can be retried until they are successful.
+Additionally, it becomes easier to understand since each message handler handles just one specific task.
+This means  there's less code to keep in your head at any one time.

-But what happens when some process is dependent upon *more than one message?*
+What happens when some process is dependent upon *more than one message*?

 Let's say a **Shipping** service can't ship an order (that is, send a `ShipOrder` command) until it has successfully received `OrderPlaced` from the **Sales** service *and* `OrderBilled` from the **Billing** service.
 Normal message handlers don't store any state, so we need a way to keep track of which events have already been received.

 In this tutorial, we'll solve this problem by building a simple [**saga**](/nservicebus/sagas/), which is essentially a message-driven state machine, or a collection of message handlers that persist shared state.
 Sagas represent a business process where multiple related messages can trigger state changes.
-Other lessons in this series will focus on other problems you can solve with sagas, like integrating with external services, or replacing nightly batch jobs with a system that processes changes in real time.
+Other lessons in this series will focus on other problems you can solve with sagas, such as integrating with external services or replacing nightly batch jobs with a system that processes changes in real time.

-Let's get started building a saga right now.
+Let's get started building a saga!!

 ### Exercise